General FAQ Technical FAQ Authentication/Authorization FAQ

 How to estimate read and write capacity units?

-A detailed discussion can be viewed in the Oracle NoSQL Database cloud service Capacity Planning White Paper.
+A detailed discussion can be viewed in the Oracle NoSQL Database Capacity Planning White Paper.

 Can I change what I provision for the number of read units, number of write units or the amount of storage?